VAFW138 Table Systems

 - demonstrate an understanding of a variety of table construction techniques;

-- employ historical and contemporary solutions to table design;
+- utilize problem-solving in order to employ historical and contemporary solutions to table design;

 - build a structurally sound table; and